prismv/DB48X-on-DM42/doc/calc-help/constants.md

 ### Mpl constant

-The Planck mass.
+Planck mass unit.
 As an attempt to devise a universal and natural units system, the Planck units are combinations of basic universal constants.
 It can be viewed as the mass of a black hole with a Swarzhchild radius of 2 Planck lengths (`rs=2·Lpl`) or, the minimum mass of a black hole